LottieAnning/LIFE4136_rotation3/README.md

-# LIFE4136_rotation3
+# LIFE4136 Rotation 3
 This is the github page for rotation 3 of LIFE4136, exploring ploidy patterns in European Arabidopsis lyrata.
+Specifically investigating trends which highlight if a sample population is an allopolyploid or autopolyploid.

-## Files required
+## Files required:

 * **vcf** with all your samples
 * reference **fasta file** to which your reads were aligned to